Requiring Insurance Coverage Involves a Lease Term Mandating That a Tenant Obtain Insurance ProtectionPage last modified: July 13 2022

 Can a Landlord Require a Tenant to Carry and Provide Proof of Liability Insurance?

-A Helpful Guide For How to Determine Whether a Tenant May Be Evicted For Failing to Carry Liability Insurance
+Understanding Whether a Tenant May Be Evicted For Failing to Carry Liability Insurance Coverage

 It is a simple and obvious fact of life that accidents can and do happen and that accidents can happen to anybody at anytime.
 In a housing situation, a tenant may accidentally cause damage to the rental complex or to the property of other people living within the rental complex.
 Additionally, a tenant may accidentally cause an injury to another person who lives at, or is visiting, the rental complex.